luca-kk/pdf_binner/README.md

-# Domain.com.au Scraper
+# PDF Binner

 A command-line Python tool for sorting PDF files into X number of bins.

-The original use case for this tool was to easily allocate multiple computers' OCR capabilities over a set of PDF files by dividing the files into subfolders.
+The original use case for this tool was to easily allocate multiple computers' OCR resources over a set of PDF files by dividing the files into subfolders.

 ---